-- 1. Possess an earned bachelor's degree from a regionally accredited institution - 2.
-A minimum, cumulative undergraduate GPA of 3.0 - 3.
-Submit essays in response to the MA in Sports Ministry Applicant Questionnaire - 4.
-Submit three letters of recommendation, one of which must come from a recent or current supervisor or faculty.
+- 1. Possess an earned bachelor's degree from a regionally accredited institution. - 2.
+A minimum, cumulative undergraduate GPA of 3.0. - 3.
+Submit a personal letter of interest.
+This letter should detail why the student wants to pursue the Master of Arts in Sports Ministry degree. - 4.
+Submit two letters of recommendation, one of which must come from a recent or current supervisor or faculty. - 5.
+Participate in an interview with graduate program faculty.
+(The interview may be held remotely.)